 The rest of the paper is organized as follows.
-In Section 2, we present some background and related work on cooperative transmissions, some possible attacks against cooperative transmissions, and a primer on key pre-distribution.
-Section 3 describes the framework for analyzing the probability of successfully receiving a packet at the destination with SISO and vMISO, with and without the use of shared keys.
-Section 4 presents the results obtained from the analysis.
-Section 5 concludes the paper and outlines its limitations.
+In section II, we present some background and related work on cooperative transmissions and some possible attacks against cooperative transmissions.
+Section III describes the framework for analyzing the probability of successfully receiving a packet at the destination with SISO and vMISO, with and without the use of shared keys.
+Section IV presents the results obtained from the analysis.
+Section V concludes the paper and outlines its limitations.